kyverno/website/content/en/docs/Installation/_index.md

 ### Resource Filters

-Resource filters are a way to instruct Kyverno which AdmissionReview requests sent by the API server to disregard.
-This is not the same ability as configuration of the webhook and the logical flow of a request from the API server to the Kyverno engine is shown below.
-In order for a given request to be fully processed by the Kyverno engine it must pass webhooks and then all the resource filters.
+Resource filters are a way to instruct the Kyverno engine which AdmissionReview requests sent by the API server to disregard.
+It is a much more precise way of filtering through unnecessary requests so Kyverno processes only what it needs and can be thought of as a "last line of defense".
+Resource filters are not the same as webhooks.
+A logical flow of a request from the API server to the Kyverno engine is shown below.
+In order for a given request to be fully processed by the Kyverno engine, it must pass webhooks and then all the resource filters.

 ```mermaid
 graph LR